Ben Bostrom: Motorcycle racing career

+In 2011, Bostrom made his MotoGP class début as a wildcard rider during the 2011 United States motorcycle Grand Prix in a Honda-backed LCR Team and thus became the oldest rookie to début in MotoGP class era at 37 years old (similar to Toshio Suzuki's feat at 1993 Japanese Grand Prix in Formula One).

-In 2014 Bostrom was part of a winning team in the Race Across America, cycling alongside Dave Mirra, Micky Dymond and Dave Zabriskie.
+In 2014, Bostrom was part of a winning team in the Race Across America, cycling alongside Dave Mirra, Micky Dymond and Dave Zabriskie.

 His brother, Eric Bostrom, is also a professional motorcycle racer.